Feature article

 AI summary

-A Herne Bay villa renovation by MAUD architecture blends Kiwi-French design for the owners of La Fourchette restaurant.
-The project replaced a dated addition, creating a strong indoor-outdoor connection.
+A Herne Bay villa renovation by MAUD (Markham Architecture & Urban Design) blends Kiwi-French style for the owners of La Fourchette restaurant.
+The project replaced a dated addition with an open-plan living area connecting to the garden.

 Various rooms of the house overlook distinct parts of the backyard.
 “The different views help to inform the character of these spaces, and Babylon Gardens understood that really well,” says Natasha